paljs/docs/src/pages/plugins/select.md

 }
 ```

-Here's how the nested type, filter and merge custom object would look like.
+Here's how the nested type, filter, and to merge custom object would look like.

 ```ts
 const resolver = {